Learn how to create a happy camper T-shirt with freezer paper, fabric paint, and a Cricut. In this tutorial, you will use the Cricut to cut a stencil.

 Don't forget the small pieces inside the letters.

-Applying Your Stencil:
+Applying Your Stencil

 First, make sure your t-shirt is clean and dry.
-Lay it flat on top of the EasyPress Mat and place a piece of cardboard or thick paper inside to prevent any bleeding through to the other side.
+Lay it flat on top of the EasyPress Mat and place a piece of cardboard or thick paper inside to prevent any bleeding to the other side.

 Carefully peel back the outer part of the stencil from the LightGrip Mat.

 Position your stencil on the t-shirt where you want it to be.
-You can use a ruler or measuring tape to make sure it's centered and straight.
+Use a ruler or measuring tape to ensure it's centered and straight.

 The wax on the back of the Freezer Paper will temporarily adhere to the fabric on the shirt.